Table of Contents

 - Expiry Date: Date the key expires.

 - Key Refreshing Period (minutes): Used only with the Oracle Database TDE and Microsoft SQL Server TDE Key Agent.
-Minutes you want the key in the local key cache before it is refreshed.
+Set the minutes you want the key in the local key cache before it is refreshed.

 The DSM Security Administrator creates policies to protect data.
 Policies employ two mechanisms to do this:

-- Access control.
-Specify which protected host users can access which files and directories in a GuardPoint.
-Policies can furthermore specify which executables, and actions can be used and at what times.
+- Access control - Specify which protected host users can access which files and directories in a GuardPoint.
+Policies can specify which executables and actions can be used, and at what times.